Joe Vogel (politician): Social issues

 During the 2023 legislative session, Vogel introduced a bill to establish a commission on hate crime response and prevention following an uptick in hateful acts in Montgomery County, which was signed into law by Governor Moore.
 He also introduced the Event-Goer Rights and Accountable Sales (ERAS) Act following the 2022 Ticketmaster controversy, which requires ticket issuers to enforce a ticket refund policy and ban restrictions on ticket resales and transfers.

 During his 2024 congressional campaign, Vogel supported the Equality Act, the Protecting the Right to Organize Act, and the Women's Health Protection Act.

 During the 2024 legislative session, Vogel introduced a bill that would require police to notify property owners to remove hateful graffiti from their properties.
 He also spoke against proposed bills to ban transgender students from competing on girls' sports teams in schools and another that would ban sexually explicit materials from school libraries, saying that the introduction of both would be "detrimental" to the trans community, and supported a bill to prohibit school boards from banning books in school libraries.
 In March 2024, Vogel voted against a bill that would legalize online gambling in Maryland, believing that it would not bring in additional revenue for the state and that it would hurt casino workers.

+In February 2026, Vogel said that he supported universal childcare in Maryland.

 Taxes

 During the 2023 legislative session, Vogel introduced a bill to provide tax credits to Maryland-based news media outlets with fewer than 50 employees for advertising costs.
+In April 2026, after The Baltimore Banner reported that Maryland hospitals were setting up offshore, for-profit insurance companies instead of buying policies from traditional commercial insurers to avoid paying Maryland's captive insurance tax, Vogel opposed a bill that would impose a two-year moratorium on the captive insurance tax.